herbeck558/iDAAS-Connect-Clinical-IndustryStandards/README.md

 | Healthcare Facilities |  MCTN |
 | Sending Application(s)|  MMS (Main Medical Software)/Care Kiosk UI |
 | Custom Integrated Application | myEHR |

-# Other Contributions within Source

-While this repository has all the source code needed to run the solution, it also has several additional artifacts within specific  directories that are needed to run the code:

-* content: This directory is intended to maintain any content published about the platform.
-Within this directory is the Development documentation and implementation guides along with images that are leveraged within the content or site to help ensure everyone has all the available materials.
-* platform-scripts: designed to assist implementation with scripts that can be downloaded and leveraged.
-It should be understood that these scripts will need to be tweaked, mostly to address base implemented directories of solutions.
-These scripts cover A-MQ and Kafka.
-The intent for them is to be able to start the products and enable implementors to quickly get the products running.

 # Building and Running